 If you have been injured at a work site that has been found to have violated OSHA regulations it is critical that you contact an experienced Oakland construction accident law firm.
 Many times, it may be possible to recover civil damages for any harm sustained.
 In addition to being cited by OSHA, the failure to maintain a safe work environment, free from unreasonably dangerous conditions may be the basis of a civil negligence lawsuit.

-For more information, please contact the experienced Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information, please contact the experienced Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.